Skip to main content

 The most common exemption road rules for the ACT are listed below.
 There are also vehicle standard exemption requirements for the legal use of seatbelt buckle covers.

-MACA trained allied health professionals can help families and clients comply with these requirements.
+MACA Certified Professionals can help families and clients comply with these requirements.

-Find a MACA trained professional
+Find a MACA Certified Professional

 Road laws